MicrosoftDocs/bot-docs/articles/bot-service-channels-reference.md

 > [!NOTE]
 >
-> For ACS Chat, Adaptive cards are only supported in ACS to ACS use cases, not ACS to Teams use cases.
+>

 > [!NOTE]
 >
 > - The Direct Line channel technically supports all cards, but it's up to the client to implement them.
 > - Kik converts card actions to suggested actions.
+> - *For Azure Communication Services Chat, Adaptive cards are only supported within Azure Communication Services use cases, and not for Azure Communication Services to Teams use cases.

 ## Card action support by channel